 Follow the carrier's activation instructions.

 If your phone is past its prime or you just want a newer model, use a site like Decluttr and Glyde offer refurbished phones and will save you a ton of money on recent model smartphones.
 These sites often even provide a warranty on the most popular phones, like a used iPhone or a used Samsung Galaxy.

 Need extra money to put towards that new phone?
-Sell your current device on the open market.
+Sell your old phone for cash.
 You'll get considerably more money than you will if you trade it in at a store.
-Check out our used phone comparison tool to get a great deal.